Gamelands/spotify/README.txt

 Example:  java -jar spotify.jar

-Use will be prompted to enter in some sing lyrics
+User will be prompted to enter in some song lyrics

 Enter some lyrics: